BlockchainCommons/GordianWallet-iOS/README.md

 We have a public Testflight link available for beta testing [here](https://testflight.apple.com/join/OQHyL0a8).

-Click through, and you'll be able to install the app immediately (and will be instructed to install Testflight if you need to do so first).
+Click through, and you'll be able to install the app immediately (and will be instructed how to install Testflight if you need to do so first).

 ### Installing FullyNoded 2 from Source

-Full instruction on installing from source are available [here](docs-install-source.md).
+Full instruction on installing from source are available [here](Docs/install-from-source.md).

 ### Linking to a Full Node